teuk/mediabot_v3/docs/SHORT_CONTENT_V3_PILOT.md

 MB746 introduces `short-content-v3` as a deliberately small proof of the API v3 HTTP and repository boundaries.
 It is not loaded at boot, it has no default endpoint and no channel is active automatically.
+The MB756 supervised pilot on the development `#test` channel completed the observe/on/error/rollback path;
+MB757 closes the operator cleanup namespace gap found during that exercise.

 ## What the proof does